 Spitfire Ace - PA - 40

 The amplifier at WCUS is a Spitfire Ace PA 40 laser system.
 This produces 780-820 nm laser pulses, at a repetition rate of 1 kHz and a pulse duration of <40 fs.
 The average power of the beam is >13 W, giving >13 mJ per pulse and pre and post pulse ratios of 1000:1 and 100:1 respectively, with a stability of 0.75% over a 24 hour period.
 It outputs a horizontally polarised, 12 mm diameter beam, with a pointing error of <20 urad/oC.

 WCUS is equipped with several methods for converting the 800 nm fundamental output of the Spitfire Ace into a wide range of wavelengths from the deep UV (200 nm) to the Far IR (20 microns) and into the THz regime.

 TOPAS Prime / TOPAS C

-WCUS possesses two TOPAS Prime optical parametric amplifiers (Light Conversion) which can generate wavelengths of i) 238 - 2600 nm and ii) 290 - 9000 nm, and one TOPAS C which generates light from 1160 - 15000 nm.
+WCUS possesses three TOPAS Prime optical parametric amplifiers (Light Conversion) which can generate wavelengths of i) 238 - 2500 nm, ii) 290 - 2500 nm, and ii) 2500-9000 nm, and one TOPAS C which generates light from 1160 - 15000 nm.
 Each outputs 1 kHz, 40 fs pulses with powers ranging from 2 - 900 mW (3% rms stability).
 Wavelength selection is fully automated, with the exception of moving from <2500 nm to >2500 nm on TOPAS Prime ii, which requires the addition of one mirror into the system.

 White Light Generation